gw67-alt/routine/README.md

-This works on spies that communicate private information.
+This is effective against spies that communicate private information in double entendres.